 1. How to forgive emotional cheating?
 Understand that it’s a process

-“First things first: understand that it’s a long, drawn-out process.
+Nandita says, “First things first: understand that it’s a long-drawn-out process.
 Initially, let feelings of anger, frustration, resentment, and even a sense of guilt come to you.
 Once you’re capable of approaching the situation with a calmer frame of mind, you need to establish clear and productive lines of communication.

 When things get rough, leaning on your best friend for help in solving your relationship issues may not be the best idea.
 They’ll bring along their own baggage into the equation, and depending on whose best friend they are, they’re probably going to be a little biased.

-As Nandita points out, it’s important to not give in to the temptation to lock yourself in a dark room, overthinking the events that transpired.
+One of the most common marriage reconciliation mistakes to avoid after infidelity is passing the entire blame on yourself for your partner’s actions.
+And as Nandita points out, it’s important to not give in to the temptation to lock yourself in a dark room, overthinking the events that transpired.
 Look after yourself.
-A healthy lifestyle is only going to help you deal with emotional betrayal in marriage or a relationship.
+A healthy lifestyle is going to help you deal with emotional betrayal in marriage or a relationship.

 6. Be honest with yourself and each other